-You can also select Insert Policy Before ^P on a policy in the list to add the new policy above a specific policy.
+You can also select Insert Policy Before apolicy in the list to add the new policy above a specific policy.
 You would do this if you were adding an accept policy as an exception to a deny policy.

-Configure the policy to match the type of connection to accept.
-Set Action to ACCEPT. • Select OK to save the policy.
+• Configure the policy to match the type of connection to accept.
+Set Action to ACCEPT.